You are hereVolunteer Opportunities

 Organized in October 2007.

 Average Number of Volunteers per event: 8 active volunteers, cap event at around 30 volunteers.

 Meeting Time: every second Saturday of the month (except June, July & August).

-The SNP-E Weedwackers have removed approximately 55 acres of buffelgrass from Saguaro National Park, contributing over 3300 hours of volunteer labor.
+The SNP-E Weedwackers have removed approximately 55 acres of buffelgrass from Saguaro National Park, contributing over 4500 hours of volunteer labor.
 On average, they have a turnout of approximately 12 volunteers each month, including several regulars.
 No experience needed.
 Tools and gloves are provided.

 Organized in February of 2008

-Number of Volunteers: Fifteen individuals attended the 8 hour training and orientation.
+Number of Volunteers: Twenty-five active individuals.
+In 2014, 30 interested individuals attended the 8 hour training and orientation.

 The goal of this program is for volunteers to monitor the trails, mapping and removing exotic plants from these corridors and fulfilling the goal of “Early Detection, Rapid Response”.
-Weed-Free Trails.
 Volunteers contributed 222 hours in 2008.
 In FY09, seven volunteers became active in the program and surveyed almost all of the trails at Rincon Mountain District twice to account for various germination events.
 They removed 7.2 gross acres of invasive plants, and contributed approximately 1,050 hours to this effort.
 In 2013, twelve volunteers monitored 1,150 miles of trails, removed 11 acres of invasive plants, contributing approximately 1,039 hours to the volunteer program.

 Volunteers must attend an orientation on: November 6-7, 2015 at Tucson Mountain District EE Center

-Expectations of volunteers - tracking hours, Plant ID, Data collection and recording, GPS training, Outreach training, Cultural training, Radio & Safety training
+Expectations of volunteers - tracking hours, Plant ID, Data collection and recording, GPS training, Outreach training, Cultural training, Radio & Safety training.
+Volunteers must go out at least three times during the WFT season to remain an active volunteer in the program.

 Coronado Foothills Weedwackers